michael-hartmann/caps/docs/manual/manual.rst

 means of the flag ``--ht``.
 It will be determined for Drude metals and perfect reflectors.
 In contrast to the cases of zero and finite temperatures, the result is given in units of :math:`k_\mathrm{B} T`.
-While for perfect reflectors, no analytical result is know, for Drude metals the analytical formula given in `G. Bimonte, T. Emig, PRL 109, 160403 (2012)
+While for perfect reflectors, no analytical result is known, for Drude metals the analytical formula given in `G. Bimonte, T. Emig, PRL 109, 160403 (2012)
 <https://doi.org/10.1103/PhysRevLett.109.160403>`_ is used.